Vraj-Data-Scientist/prediction-on-hospital-readmission/README.md

 1. **Identify the strongest predictors** of hospital readmission for diabetic patients.
 2. **Develop an accurate predictive model** using a limited set of features.

 The project employs machine learning techniques, including Decision Trees, XGBoost, and LightGBM, to model readmission risk and evaluate predictor importance.
 The final model achieves high recall and reasonable precision, making it valuable for healthcare applications.
+Additionally, a Flask API and Docker containerization enable deployment, while Tableau visualizations enhance interpretability.

 ## Dataset Description
 The dataset, sourced from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Diabetes+130-US+hospitals+for+years+1999-2008), contains medical claims data for diabetic patients across 130 US hospitals from 1999–2008.
 It includes 101,766 encounters with 50 features.